-In cases when the individual is not fulfilling the role of meeting facilitator, the Support Coordinator shall coordinate the planning team meeting, ensure all planning team members are introduced, explain each team member's Responsibilities, and describe the purpose of the meeting.
+In cases when the individual is not fulfilling the role of meeting facilitator, the Support Coordinator shall coordinate the planning team meeting, ensure all planning team members are introduced, explain each team member's Responsibilities, describe the purpose of the meeting, and shall ensure that the individual is kept at the center of the planning process.
 The Support Coordinator shall explain that the planning team will operate as an interdisciplinary team and that every effort will be made to reach consensus, but that in the event consensus cannot be achieved, deference should be paid to the individual's thoughts, opinions, decisions, preferences, and expressed needs first.
 In order to prevent delays in service provision, the areas in which consensus has been met will be included in the plan if discussions are still continuing about other areas.